Retrosol/COMPETITIVE-DATABASE-USUM/README.md

 For this video I poorly put this all together as a PK7 Database, now to the point of this github if create a manageable database for Battle Ready Competitive Sun and Moon Pokemon This will continue to update and change as new mons/sets are added.
-(Will not be posting them before tier specific sets are added) EX Gengar and Scizor are UU Now, in SM and Currently there are only OU Analysiss for them

-TO BE CLEAR THIS IS A SMOGON COMPETITIVE SUN AND MOON DATABASE you will not find a bunch of custom sets here.
+TO BE CLEAR THIS IS A SMOGON COMPETITIVE SUN AND MOON DATABASE

 You need Homebrew Launcher Access with JKSVManager to import/export your savefile.